noiseprotocol/noise_spec/noise.md

  needed to use the hash function within the HMAC construct (`BLOCKLEN` is `B` in RFC 2104).

-Noise defines an additional function based on the above `HASH` function.
-The `||` operator indicates concatenation of byte sequences:
+Noise defines an additional function based on the above `HASH` function:

  * **`HKDF(chaining_key, input_key_material)`**:  Takes a `chaining_key` byte
    sequence of length `HASHLEN`, and an `input_key_material` byte sequence of arbitrary length.
-Returns two byte sequences of length `HASHLEN`, as
+Returns two byte sequences of length `HASHLEN`, as follows.
+(The `||` operator indicates concatenation of byte sequences; the `byte` function constructs a single byte):
-   follows:

      * Sets `temp_key = HMAC-HASH(chaining_key, input_key_material)`.